lijamez/movie-countdown/README.md

 ```

 ## Configuration
 The configuration file is `src/config.json`.
+If this file does not exist, then the application will fall back to `src/config-default.json`.
+It's recommended to create a `config.json` using `config-default.json` as a template.

 ### fetch_media_info
 *boolean*